About Us

 Funding and Support

-The FREE Zion Project is supported by limited funding from the Berea College Department of African and African American Studies, Berea College Office of the Dean, Berea College Undergraduate Research and Creative Projects Program, and funds earned through the Project Director’s involvement as a Mellon Periclean Faculty Leader for the Humanities.
+The FREE Zion Project is supported by limited funding from the Berea College Department of African American Studies, Berea College Office of the Dean of Faculty, Berea College Undergraduate Research and Creative Projects Program, and funds earned through the Project Director’s involvement in academic fellowship programs.

 Connect With The FREE Zion Project